KingNero9/Yummy-yum/README.md

-A project in React.
+A project in React, through this project its possible to order meals from any restaurant you want!
 The project includes hooks and routers.

 The project contains:

  1. A login page (not ready yet)
  2. Restaurants page
- 3. Menu page for each resturaunt
+ 3. Menu page for each resturaunt (half of them are ready by now)
  4. Cart